hoyathalis/hoyathalis.github.io/_pages/about.md

-I am a Machine Learning Engineer with 3 years of experience specializing in machine learning solutions.
-Currently interning at [Revent Solutions](https://reventsolutions.com/), I developed hybrid recommendation systems that boosted user engagement by 30%.
-My previous experience includes fine-tuning large language models at [Bluevoir](https://bluevoir.com/) to automate clinical trial protocols, significantly enhancing efficiency, and creating anomaly detection systems at [Goldman Sachs](https://www.goldmansachs.com/) that prevented monthly write-offs of $1-2 million, demonstrating my ability to deliver impactful solutions.
+I am a Machine Learning Engineer with around 4 years of experience specializing in developing and deploying machine learning solutions.
+At [Axiado Corporation](https://axiado.com/) (Feb 2025 – Present, San Jose, CA), I design and deploy machine learning models on edge devices using TensorFlow Lite for efficient real-time inference.
+My work includes implementing quantization-aware training (QAT) and post-training quantization (PTQ) to optimize models for edge deployment, as well as performing model profiling and performance optimization to ensure low-latency and resource-efficient execution.
+Previously, at [Goldman Sachs](https://www.goldmansachs.com/), I created anomaly detection systems that prevented monthly write-offs of $1-2 million, demonstrating my ability to deliver impactful solutions.

 Currently pursuing my Master’s in Computer Science at the [University of California, Riverside](https://www.ucr.edu/) 🎓, I am eager to apply my advanced ML techniques to solve real-world problems, and I'm open to collaborations and opportunities.